 - Here are a couple of calendars for lunar eclipses and solar eclipses.

-- A few flight profiles for a typical Space Shuttle Mission: Profile 1, Profile 2
+- A flight profile for a typical Space Shuttle Mission: Profile 1

 - Vanderbilt's Dyer Observatory will have public nights (extra credit) in 2007.